-Any attempt to circumvent either the intent of a bona fide competition or the application of NCAA-approved starting, judging and timing procedures is prohibited.
-Such an attempt may result in severe penalty to both the competitor(s) and the institution(s) involved.
-Violations of ethical conduct are subject to NCAA Bylaws 10.01, 11.1.1 and 11.1.2.
+Bona Fide Competition.
+Time standards, consideration standards and optional-entry standards for all events must be achieved in bona fide competition.
+The definition and requirements for meeting bona fide competition are detailed in Rule 9 of the 2021-22 and 2022-23 NCAA Swimming and Diving Rules Book.
+Any attempt to circumvent either the intent of a bona fide competition or the application of the NCAA-approved starting, judging and timing procedures is prohibited.
+Such an attempt may result in a severe penalty to both the competitor(s) and the institution(s) involved.
+Violations of ethical conduct are subject to NCAA bylaws.